10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 Print two copies of various photos or images that your older adult likes.
 It could be photos of favorite animals, beautiful flowers, or family members.

-Cut them into equal sized cards and laminate using some clear packing tape or contact paper.
+Cut them into equal-sized cards and laminate them using clear packing tape or contact paper.

-The cards can be used for a simple sorting game, a matching game, or just nice images to flip through and admire.
+The cards can be used for a simple sorting game, a matching game, or just lovely images to flip through and admire.

 8. Make a scrapbook

-Get an inexpensive notebook, some old magazines or catalogs, glue stick, and safety scissors.
+Get an inexpensive notebook, some old magazines or catalogs, a glue stick, and safety scissors.

 9. Stack up plastic cups